Brain and Spine Care

-“Approximately 10 to 15% of all strokes now occur in people 18 to 50 years of age, while there has been a reduction in stroke incidence in those over 65 years of age,” says Dr. Timothy Schoonover, Stroke Medical Director for Kettering Health.
+“Approximately 10 to 15% of all strokes now occur in people 18 to 50 years of age.
+Meanwhile, there has been a reduction in stroke incidence in those over 65 years of age,” says Dr. Timothy Schoonover, Stroke Medical Director for Kettering Health.

 Although unknown, the increase is thought to be associated with inactivity, obesity, and drug use, which have increased as well during the pandemic.

-Up to 25% of stroke in younger people occur due to an injury to an artery feeding the brain, causing bleeding into the artery wall and reducing the blood flow.
+Up to 25% of strokes in younger people occur due to an injury to an artery feeding the brain, causing bleeding into the artery wall and reducing the blood flow.